Batman: Curse of the White Knight

 Batman: Curse of the White Knight is an American comic book published by DC Comics under its Black Label imprint.
 The eight-issue limited series, written and illustrated by Sean Murphy, began publication on July 24, 2019 and concluded on March 25, 2020.
 It is the sequel to Batman: White Knight and is the second installment in the Murphyverse's White Knight series, which takes place within a self-contained alternate reality that is different from and unrelated to the main DC Universe.

-Batman: Curse of the White Knight occurs following the events of Batman: White Knight, with the Joker enlisting Azrael, a knight of the Order of St. Dumas, to aid him in his latest scheme against Bruce Wayne / Batman, which involves exposing a shocking secret regarding the Wayne family's legacy and its influence throughout Gotham City's history since its founding.
+Batman: Curse of the White Knight occurs following the events of Batman: White Knight, with the Joker enlisting Azrael, a knight of the Order of St. Dumas, to aid him in his latest scheme against Batman, which involves exposing a shocking secret regarding the Wayne family's legacy and its influence throughout Gotham City's history since its founding.
 As the mystery of his ancestry unravels, Batman must protect Gotham and his loved ones from both the Joker and Azrael in one last brutal showdown that might decide the city's future and prosperity once and for all.

-Batman: Curse of the White Knight received a generally positive response from critics and audiences alike, with praise for the comic's storyline, character development, and art style.
+Batman: Curse of the White Knight received critical acclaim from critics and audiences alike, with praise for the comic's storyline, character development, and art style.
 A prequel one-shot, Batman: White Knight Presents Von Freeze, was released on November 20, 2019.
 A spin-off series, Batman: White Knight Presents: Harley Quinn, ran from October 20, 2020 to March 23, 2021.
-A sequel, Batman: Beyond the White Knight, began publishing on March 29, 2022 and will end in December of the same year.
+A sequel, Batman: Beyond the White Knight, began publishing in March 2022 and ended in February 2023.